nxii/WatClaimCheck/README.md

 This repo contains two main sub-projects:

+1. Dataset request - form to request a copy of the WatClaimCheck dataset
-1. Dataset generation - code is under dataset_generation folder
+2. Dataset generation - code is under dataset_generation folder
-2. Models - code is under models folder
+3. Models - code is under models folder

+## Dataset request

+The WatClaimCheck dataset is available upon request for non-commercial research purposes only under the fair dealing exception of the Canada Copyright Act.
+Please fill up and submit the following form: https://forms.gle/sEZjvJqmyHdR4AMKA

 ## Dataset generation